vmarin93/libft/README.md

 ## Overview

 **Libft** is my custom implementation of the C standard library.
 This project has been a deep dive into the fundamental workings of core C functions.
 Building this library has given me a stronger understanding of variables, arrays, strings, and how to use these elements together to build useful applications.
+I have also had to think deeply about function interfaces, error handling, and memory safety.

 ## Purpose and Lessons Learned

-The main purpose of creating **libft** has been to improve my C programming skills by building each function from scratch.
-This project has taught me a lot about how even the simplest functions, like `ft_strlen` (to count the length of a string) or `ft_memset` (to set memory values), play a crucial role in more complex applications.
-I’ve also had to think deeply about function interfaces, error handling, and memory safety.
+I have written the ***libft*** project as part of my curriculum for 42London.

 Through this project, I've come to appreciate the strict syntax and memory management required in C.